 (c) the means of obtaining urgent medical treatment for an illness, disease or disability known to be suffered by the alleged offender or a member of his or her family; or

-(d) the principal means of obtaining income with which to pay the modified penalty and enforcement fees.
+(d) the principal means of obtaining income with which to pay the modified penalty and enforcement fees,

+or on the grounds that the licence suspension order would or does seriously hinder the alleged offender in performing family or personal responsibilities.

 (2) A request cannot be made —

-(a) if the alleged offender is a body corporate;
+(a) if the alleged offender is a body corporate; or

-(b) if an election has been made under section 21; or
+(b) if an election has been made under section 21.

-(c) if a time to pay order has been made previously under subsection (4) in respect of the infringement notice.
+(c) deleted)

 (3) A request —

 (a) must be made in accordance with the regulations; and